kubeshop/botkube-docs/docs/configuration/communication/vault-csi.md

 sidebar_position: 1
 ---

-This tutorial shows how to install BotKube which takes the configuration from Vault instance.
+This tutorial shows how to install Botkube which takes the configuration from Vault instance.

 ## Prerequisites